LearnOnDemandSystems/docs/GetWell/obtaining-the-degreed-connector-information.md

 ## Customer Information

 The Degreed Connector has been designed to be as simple to configure and use as possible.
-To ensure that configuration is completed properly Skillable will require the following informaiton:
+To ensure that configuration is completed properly Skillable will require the following information:

 | Field | Notes |
 |:---|:---|